DrugLib.com — Drug Information Portal

 Abraxane (Paclitaxel) - Summary

-ABRAXANE therapy should not be administered to patients with metastatic breast cancer who have baseline neutrophil counts of less than 1,500 cells/mm3.
-In order to monitor the occurrence of bone marrow suppression, primarily neutropenia, which may be severe and result in infection, it is recommended that frequent peripheral blood cell counts be performed on all patients receiving ABRAXANE.
+• Do not administer ABRAXANE therapy to patients who have baseline neutrophil counts of less than 1,500 cells/mm3.
+In order to monitor the occurrence of bone marrow suppression, primarily neutropenia, which may be severe and result in infection, it is recommended that frequent peripheral blood cell counts be performed on all patients receiving ABRAXANE [see Contraindications (4), Warnings and Precautions and Adverse Reactions (6.1, 6.2, 6.3)].

 ABRAXANE SUMMARY